SolidLabResearch/user-managed-access/documentation/policy-management.md

 To read policies, two endpoints are implemented:

-- GET `/uma/policies`: get policy information you are authorized to see, for every policy.
+- GET `/uma/policies`: return all policies the provided credentials have assigned.
-- GET `/uma/policies/<encodedPolicyID>`: get policy information you are authorized to see, for the policy with the specified [URI encoded](#uri-encoding-decision) ID.
+- GET `/uma/policies/<encodedPolicyID>`: return the rules of the policy with the given (encoded) ID, if the provided credentials are allowed to see them.

-These endpoints returen both the policies (and related rules) where the user is identified as the assigner and assignee.
-Applications should be aware of this and should make sure the distinction is made where necessary.
+One policy can contain rules of multiple assigners, only the rules where the assigner matches the request credentials will be returned.

 #### GET one policy

-An example request to get policy `http://example.org/policy` for the client with webID `https://pod.example.com/profile/card#me` looks like this:
+An example request to get policy `http://example.org/policy` with WebID `https://pod.example.com/profile/card#me` looks like this:

 ```curl
 curl --location 'http://localhost:4000/uma/policies/http%3A%2F%2Fexample.org%2Fpolicy' \
 --header 'Authorization: https://pod.example.com/profile/card#me'
 ```

-If the client has viable information about this policy, the server would respond with the information about the policy:
+Since the credentials match the assigner, the server responds with the information about the policy:

 ```ttl
 <http://example.org/policy> a <http://www.w3.org/ns/odrl/2/Agreement>;